-These transactions were in the normal course of operations and were measured at the exchange amount, which was the amount of consideration established and agreed to by the related parties.
+All related party transactions are in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
+Unless otherwise noted related party amounts are unsecured, bear no interest and have no fixed terms of repayment.